PranavKarwa2004/Smart-Shopping-Cart-Using-RFID-and-Arduino-UNO/README.md

-# 🛒 Smart Shopping Cart using RFID and Arduino
+# 🛒 Smart Shopping Cart using RFID and Arduino UNO

 This project demonstrates a **Smart Shopping Cart System** using **RFID technology** and an **Arduino UNO** to automate billing in retail settings.
 Customers scan RFID-tagged items, monitor their bill in real time, and complete checkout — all without needing a traditional cashier.